Amazon Memorial Day sales have finally arrived with discounts on Apple, Samsung and Revlon

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

 When it comes to online shopping, Amazon reigns supreme.
-Not only do they have endless items to meet your every possible need, but it also has prices to fit any kind of budget.
-In honor of Memorial Day 2022 set for Monday, May 30, Amazon is offering a brand new collection of Memorial Day discounts on tech, beauty, home essentials and more.
+Not only do they have endless items to meet your every possible need, but the retail giant also has prices to fit any kind of budget.
+Better still, today, Amazon's slew of deals are better than ever in honor of Memorial Day 2022.
+From beauty and home essentials to tech and appliances, you can shop Amazon Memorial Day sales on all that and more right now.

 The 10 best Amazon Memorial Day deals